 If you’re not happy with your sheep then send it back in a re-sellable condition within 30 days for a full refund minus the postage costs.
 We appreciate that chimneys are hard to measure, but if you are not sure the sheep is going to fit please wrap it in a plastic covering first so it doesn’t get all sooty (take the plastic off once you know it fits).

-Partial refunds (50%) are available for sooty sheep.
-We are also happy to exchange sheep for larger or smaller ones.
+We are happy to exchange sheep for larger or smaller ones.
 Please enclose a copy of the purchase order form with a note explaining whether you want a refund or replacement & specify what you want to exchange it for.

 If you want to return a bespoke / odd sheep that has been tailor made to your specifications, we do not normally accept returns unless it is due to an error in the sizing on our part.
 However we want you to be happy with your sheep so if it doesn’t fit let us know and we will see if an exchange can be arranged.

 Yes!
 If you buy a sheep in the shop it will automatically add the required postage for shipping abroad.
 For all sizes less than 14 x 28 / 14 x 36 it is £5 for Europe and £8 for the rest of the world.
-The larger ones are £15 and £25.
 For shipments out of the EU 20% tax is automatically deducted (the prices are inclusive of 20% UK VAT)

 Chimney Sheep products are available in:

 Australia & New Zealand from www.ecomad.com.au and eBay: www.ebay.com.au

 We also ship to continental Europe via Amazon, if you make a purchase through that channel.